 What is a Two Party Consent State?
 (All Party Consent)

 In Two party (or all party) consent states it is required by state law that all parties that partake in a conversation must have given consent for that conversation to be recorded when there is an expectation of privacy.
 This law covers private as well as public places, if there is an expectation of privacy, consent must be given.
 Generally, video may be recorded in public places with the caveats that your video does not capture the audio or subject of the conversation, and the people are speaking in a public place.
-Check your states individual recording laws for more information.
+Check your states individual recording laws by scrolling down for a short synopsis on the table, or click through to your state for a more in-depth overview.

 Click here to see more information on Two Party Consent States